AI Agents

 - Buffer state

-The defining aspect of the Customer Agent context is the conversation, which includes full transcript history (including message delivery statuses, rich messaging elements, etc), field state (conversation and customer fields) and much more.
+The defining aspect of the AI Agent context is the conversation, which includes full transcript history (including message delivery statuses, rich messaging elements, etc), field state (conversation and customer fields) and much more.

 Full Reference: CustomerAssistantContext Object